GoblinArchives/LiminalHorror/Liminal Horror System/Rules.md

 |    2    | 3-5  |   6-8   | 9-11 | 12      |
 | Hostile | Wary | Curious | Kind | Helpful |

-### Morale
-Enemies must pass a WIL save to avoid fleeing when they take their first casualty and again when they lose half their number.
-Some groups may use their leader's WIL in place of their own.
-Lone foes must save when they're reduced to 0 HP.
-Morale does not affect PCs.

 ### Associates
 PCs can hire **Associates** to aid in their investigations.